janelia-flyem/dvid-console/README.md

 additional tools.

 This code can be used with DVID in two ways:
-* Specify the repo location using the `-webclient=/path/to/repo` option with the DVID `serve` command.
+* Specify the repo location using the `-webclient` option with the DVID `serve`command.
 * Compile the entire repository into gzipped data that is included in dvid executable.
 This allows a single DVID executable to have an embedded console and is the default way that DVID is built.